NUCLEAR-BOMB/parallel-ytdl/README.md

 $ python parallel-ytdl.py

 # Download URLs from the file 'list.txt' in 'mp3' format
-$ python parallel-ytdl.py --download-preset=audio
+$ python parallel-ytdl.py --download-preset=mp3

 # Download URLs from the file 'list.txt " in mp3 format and try to rename them in the format of the name 'author - title'
-$ python parallel-ytdl.py --download-preset=audio --output-preset=author-title
+$ python parallel-ytdl.py --download-preset=mp3 --output-preset=author-title

 # Download URLs from the file 'other_list.txt' and write their cache to 'my_downloads.cache'
 $ python parallel-ytdl.py --list other_list.txt --cache my_downloads.cache